 By Bill Shunas

-Bill Shunas is a Vietnam veteran and author.
-He's a member of VVAW's Chicago Chapter.
+Bill Shunas is a Vietnam veteran, author and VVAW member in the Chicago chapter.